pydae/pydae-urisi-doc/book/intro.md

-# Welcome to pydae-bmapu
+# Welcome to pydae-urisi

-Power system analysis and simulation using pydae.
+Unbalanced power system analysis and simulation using pydae.

 ```{figure} ./base_system.svg